Meal voucher: France

 Meal vouchers were introduced to France in 1962 by Jacques Borel, who was inspired by Luncheon Vouchers; he called them Ticket Restaurant.
 Starting in 1976, Ticket Restaurant expanded outside France, and became part of Accor in 1983.

 Accor and Edenred

 By 1983, Accor owned both the British Luncheon Vouchers and the French Ticket Restaurant.
 Accor spun off the voucher business in 1998 as Accor Services, which became Edenred in 2010.

+Portugal

+In Portugal, the meal allowance is an optional supplementary remuneration package through which employers contribute to their employees' living expenses arising from their professional activities.
+It can be granted in two ways: in kind, mainly through a dedicated electronic card (commonly known as a “meal card”), or in cash, added to the basic salary.